visualization

 Level of Expertise: Beginner

-Here’s an example of a short put: Shares of Transportation Stock are trading at $40 a share.
-An investor wants to buy the shares at $35.
-Instead of buying shares however, the investor sells put options with a strike price of $35.
-If the shares never hit $35, the investor gets to keep the premium they made from the sale of the puts.
+Here’s an example of a short put: shares of a stock are trading higher than usual, and an investor wants to buy the shares at a slightly lower price.
+Instead of buying shares however, the investor sells put options with a strike price that reflects the price they are willing to pay for the stock.
+If the shares never hit strike price, the seller of the options contracts gets to keep the premium they made from the sale of the puts to the investor.

 5. Short Calls or Naked Calls